4 color personality type: The Auditor

 • Enthusiasm: Embracing change and uncertainty with a positive mindset.

-Improve Teamwork with the DIY Workshop Kit
+Improve teamwork with the DIY Workshop Kit

 The Team Workshop Do-It-Yourself Kit is an easy way to help teams understand and work better together.
 It introduces the 8 personality types from the 4-color model, like The Auditor, The Planner, and The Change Agent.
 By exploring these types, team members learn more about themselves and each other, making collaboration smoother and more effective.
 The kit is simple to use and ideal for team leaders or HR professionals.